lnferreira/time_series_clustering_via_community_detection/index.md

 ### Code

 All the algorithms and experiments used in this paper were implemented using [R](https://www.r-project.org/).
 [Download](https://github.com/lnferreira/time_series_clustering_via_community_detection/zipball/gh-pages) the code and open the R folder.
-There are 2 files:
+There are 3 files:

 * R/
    * tsClustAlgs.R
-      - Used to run the clustering algorithms
+      - Clustering algorithms
    * tsDist.R
       - Calculates distance between a set of time series
+   * run.R
+      - Example of how to use the code

 ### Bibtex